 If our existing stockholders sell substantial amounts of our common stock in the public market following this offering, the market price of our common stock could decrease significantly.
 The perception in the public market that our existing stockholders might sell shares of common stock could also depress our market price.
-Upon completion of this offering, we will have 5,388,437 shares of our common stock outstanding, or 5,523,437 shares if the underwriters exercise in full their option to purchase additional shares.
-Our directors, executive officers and certain other officers, collectively representing 10.7% of our common shares outstanding upon completion of this offering, or 10.5% if the underwriters exercise in full their option to purchase additional shares, will be subject to the lock-up agreements described in "Underwriting" and the Rule 144 holding period requirements described in "Shares Eligible for Future Sale."
-After the lock-up periods have expired and the holding periods have elapsed, 555,483 additional shares of our outstanding common stock will be eligible for sale in the public market.
+Upon completion of this offering, we will have [•] shares of our common stock outstanding, or [•] shares if the underwriters exercise in full their option to purchase additional shares.
+Our directors, executive officers and certain additional other holders of our common stock, collectively representing [•]% of our common shares outstanding upon completion of this offering, or [•]% if the underwriters exercise in full their option to purchase additional shares, will be subject to the lock-up agreements described in "Underwriting" and the Rule 144 holding period requirements described in "Shares Eligible for Future Sale."
+After the lock-up periods have expired and the holding periods have elapsed, [•] additional shares of our outstanding common stock will be eligible for sale in the public market.
 In addition, the underwriters may, at any time and without notice, release all or a portion of the shares subject to lock-up agreements.
 The market price of shares of our common stock may drop significantly when the restrictions on resale by our existing stockholders lapse.
-A decline in the price of shares of our common stock might impede our ability to raise capital through the issuance of additional shares of our common stock or other equity securities and could result in a decline in the value of the shares of our common stock purchased in this offering.
+A decline in the price of shares of our common stock or other equity securities and could result in a decline in the value of the shares of our common stock purchased in this offering.

-Following the completion of this offering, we also intend to file a registration statement on Form S-8 under the Securities Act covering the 109,781 shares of our common stock that have been reserved for future issuance under our equity incentive plan, as described further under "Executive Compensation - Incentive Compensation Plan."
-Accordingly, subject to certain vesting requirements, shares registered under that registration statement will be available for sale in the open market by persons other than our executive officers and directors and after the lock-up agreements expire by our executive officers and directors.
+Following the completion of this offering, we also intend to file a registration statement on Form S-8 under the Securities Act covering the 107,745 shares of our common stock that have been reserved for future issuance under our equity incentive plan, as described further under "Executive Compensation - Incentive Compensation Plan."
+Accordingly, subject to certain vesting requirements, shares registered under that registration statement will be available for sale in the open market by persons other than our executive officers and directors.